fvaleri/strimzi-debugging/sessions/003/README.md

 The serializer exchanges the `artifactId` for a `globalId`, which is then added as record header or as payload prefix, depending on the producer configuration.
 The default `artifactId` resolver strategy is the `TopicIdStrategy`, which looks for schema artifacts with the same `artifactId` as the Kafka topic, plus `-key` or `-value` suffixes.
 You might want to use the `RecordIdStrategy` strategy if you have different Kafka topics with the same Avro message type.

-When you scale up your application instances, there is a race condition if you let your application to register the schema at startup.
+When you scale up your application instances, there is a race condition if you register the schema at startup.
 In that case, you may end up with multiple schemas with different `globalId`, but the same `contentId`.
 The solution is to register the schema at build time using the Maven plugin.

 The deserializer fetches the right schema version using the `globalId`, but you can also configure to fetch by `contentId` (Confluent default).
 Setting `apicurio.registry.check-period-ms` client property we can determine the time after which a cached artifact is auto evicted and needs to be fetched again on the next record.

-### Example: schema registry in action
+# Example: schema registry in action

 [Deploy Streams operator and Kafka cluster](/sessions/001).
 Then, we can deploy the Service Registry instance with PostgreSQL as storage system.